August 14, 1810 - April 19, 1876

 born in London, England, composed during the Romantic period

-Samuel Sebastian Wesley, in part named after Johann Sebastian Bach, was the son of prolific English composer and keyboardist Samuel Wesley and the grandson of John Wesley, founder of the Methodist church.
+Samuel Sebastian Wesley, in part named after Johann Sebastian Bach, was the son of prolific English composer and keyboardist Samuel Wesley and the great-nephew of John Wesley, founder of the Methodist church.
 While his output was modest compared to that of his father, Samuel Sebastian Wesley is considered by some as the greatest figure in English cathedral music between the death of Henry Purcell and the advent of Charles Villiers Stanford.
 Born in London, Wesley began his career as a choirboy at the Chapel Royal at St. James' Palace.
 Wesley's choirmaster, William Hawes, took such a liking to Wesley that once his voice broke Hawes continued to employ him as a choral conductor and pianist at the English Opera House.

 Wesley departed from London in 1832 to accept a post as cathedral organist, one of many, at Hereford Cathedral.
 Although he only stayed there three years, this turned out to be an important position; although he had been publishing his own music since the mid-1820s at Hereford, Wesley found his muse, producing the anthems "Blessed Be the God and Father" and "The wilderness and the solitary place."
 In 1835, Wesley eloped with the sister of the Hereford cathedral dean, and thus began his reputation as a difficult and unreliable character when it came to maintaining a routine as a cathedral organist.